Nonisothermal global-pressure exactness in fractured multiphase flow with aperture feedback: Introduction

 We place this structure in a fractured setting motivated by geothermal and thermo-hydraulic reservoir applications.
 Mixed-dimensional and reduced fracture models are widely used because they retain matrix--fracture exchange while avoiding the cost of resolving thin fractures explicitly \cite{Berre2019,PruessNarasimhan1985,Ahmed2017}.
 For geothermal applications, these models must also capture coupled mass and heat transport together with matrix--fracture thermal exchange \cite{Wang2021FracturedGeothermal,Ding2022}.
+At larger field scale, discrete fracture network descriptions are often required because geothermal reservoirs are anisotropic and heterogeneous, and fracture orientation, density, connectivity, transmissivity, and aperture control the effective flow pathways \cite{Medici2023DFNGeothermal,Lei2023EGSDFNTHM}.
 At the fracture scale, transmissivity is highly sensitive to aperture and, in the smooth-fracture limit, scales cubically with it \cite{Witherspoon1980}.
 Under thermal injection and production, thermo-poroelastic stresses can alter aperture and thereby modify permeability and channeling \cite{Ghassemi2008,Pandey2017,Bisdom2016}.
-Temperature therefore affects the problem in two distinct ways: it changes the constitutive conditions for exactness, and it changes the path by which the coupled matrix--fracture system moves through state space.
+Temperature therefore affects the problem in two distinct ways: it changes the constitutive conditions for exactness, and it changes the path by which the coupled matrix–fracture system moves through state space.

+The fluid-mechanics relevance of this coupling is strongest when thermal fronts, capillary effects, matrix–fracture heat exchange, buoyancy, and aperture-sensitive transmissivity act on comparable scales.
+In such regimes, temperature does not merely modify material parameters passively; it reshapes the local trajectory followed by the multiphase state.
+This trajectory determines whether the global-pressure reduction remains exact, becomes only slice-wise exact, or must be treated as a projected reduced closure.

-This paper has two objectives.
-First, it derives the nonisothermal extension of the Total-Differential exactness criterion on the augmented state space of saturation and temperature.
-Second, it shows how this structure can be embedded in a reduced matrix--fracture thermal model with evolving aperture, and how the formulation can be continued conservatively when exactness fails.
-For the latter, we introduce a least-squares projection surrogate that extracts the nearest gradient component of the mobility-weighted capillary field and provides a quantitative defect diagnostic.
+The study has three objectives.
+First, we derive the nonisothermal extension of the Total-Differential exactness criterion on the augmented state domain of saturation and temperature.
+Second, we embed this structure in a reduced matrix–fracture thermal model with evolving aperture.
+Third, we introduce diagnostics and a conservative slice-wise projection to quantify the loss of exactness when the mobility-weighted capillary field is not globally integrable.
+In nonexact regimes, the projected formulation is used as a reduced conservative surrogate; it does not restore full equivalence to the original phase-pressure formulation when the mixed nonisothermal defect is present.